nafisaaa130/Data-Acquisition-System-Utilizing-Serial-Communication/Videos/README.md

-# Videos Demonstrating LED Display of Angle of Accelerometer as a BCD (Binary Coded Decimal) or as value to the nearest 10 degrees
+# Videos Demonstrating LED Angle Display of Accelerometer as a BCD (Binary Coded Decimal) or as value to the nearest 10 degrees